choco/MobileMe-Growl-theme/README.md

 Copyright 2011 oriontwentyone@me.com

 I only added 4 lines to it!
-I don't reserve copyright on this :D
+I don't deserve copyright on this :D